-In order to download EBSCO eBooks to your computer or use the EBSCO eBooks mobile app, you must create a personal My EBSCOhost folder.
+In order to download EBSCO eBooks to your computer or your portable device to read with the BlueFire mobile app, you must create a personal My EBSCOhost folder.

 To create a personal account:

 To checkout and download eBooks to your computer:

 To learn more, see Checking out and Downloading EBSCO eBooks on the EBSCO Support Site.

 eBooks can be downloaded to your mobile device and read with the free Bluefire Reader app.

 To learn more, please see: How can I download and read eBooks on my mobile device?